gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

  When the arbiter comes up, the entry/metadata heals to it happen.
 Of course data heals are not needed.

-- If only one brick is up, then client-quorum is not met and the volume becomes EROFS.
+- If only one brick is up, then client-quorum is not met and the volume returns ENOTCONN.

 - In all cases, if there is only one source before the FOP is initiated (even if all bricks are up) and if the FOP fails on that source, the